openbiox/UCSCXenaShiny/README.md

 ## Installation

-You can install the development version of **xenashiny** from Github
+You can install the development version of **UCSCXenaShiny** from Github
 with:

 ``` r